arpangreat/Rust-Examples-New/README.md

 - Write includes a single String.
 - ChangeColor includes three i32 values.

-# Last Time I was on The beginning of The HashMap on common_collection/
+# Last Time I was on The beginning of Error Handling: Chapter(9) [ No Folder Yet Created ]